When to Prune: Typically, rhododendrons and azaleas are pruned after

 flower buds by mid to late summer.
 Pruning branches after buds are set removes next

 year's flowers.
-Rhododendrons and azaleas send out new growth after they bloom.
-Late
+Rhododendrons and azaleas send out new growth after they bloom

 summer or fall pruning is not advisable as new growth may not be hardened off prior to

 first frost and may be subject to damage.
-Some people prefer to prune before new growth
+Some rhododendrons that bloom

 Clean-Up Pruning: Removal of dead, diseased or damaged branches